How we test fitness trackers

 How accurately does a fitness tracker capture steps?

-'Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier,' says the NHS.
+'Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier', says the NHS.

-Whether you're specifically going for a walk, you're trying to incorporate more walking into your daily routines (walking to work in the morning, for example), or milling about the house, a fitness tracker could help you keep track of how many steps you clock up across the day.
+Whether you're specifically going for a walk, trying to incorporate more walking into your daily routines (walking to work in the morning, for example), or milling about the house, a fitness tracker could help you track how many steps you clock up across the day.
 10,000 steps is a popular daily target, but most fitness trackers will allow you to set a personalised goal.